esimonetti/SugarDockerized/README.md

 * MySQL database - Database
 * Elasticsearch - Sugar search engine
 * Redis - Two purposes: Sugar object caching service and PHP Session storage/sharing service
 * Cron - Sugar background scheduler processing.
 Note that this is enabled immediately and it will run `cron.php` as soon as the file is available, and it will attempt to do so every 60 seconds since its last run.
+This container is used for any other CLI execution required during development
 * Permission - Sets Sugar instance permissions correctly and then terminates
 * LDAP - LDAP testing server if needed with authentication